kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

   * _Why it was rejected:_ This is highly inefficient, complex to manage at the hypervisor level, and confuses the Kubernetes Scheduler, which relies on accurate, native cgroup boundaries.

+* **Node Annotation as Configuration Mechanism** (`resize.node.kubernetes.io/configured-capacity`): Using a Node annotation instead of a first-class `NodeSpec` field to carry the desired capacity declaration.

+  * _Why it was rejected:_ Annotations are unstructured strings with no API validation, no admission webhook targeting support, and no defaulting semantics.
+They are effectively a workaround for the absence of a proper API field.
+Cluster administrators wanting to restrict who can set capacity would have to write brittle label-matching admission webhooks rather than using structured `ValidatingWebhookConfiguration` field selectors.
+A formal `NodeSpec` field provides schema validation, clean `kubectl diff` output, and correct versioning/defaulting via the API machinery.
+An annotation is a hack around the right answer.

+* **Local Kubelet Configuration File (Static Config):** Expressing the desired logical capacity via a local file on the node host (e.g., a `KubeletConfiguration` field), requiring a Kubelet restart to apply.

+  * _Why it was rejected:_ Local configuration fundamentally cannot be driven by external controllers.
+A cluster-level controller managing capacity across many nodes cannot atomically write a file to a remote node's filesystem and then restart its Kubelet.
+This approach breaks the API-driven operational model of Kubernetes, makes orchestration of downscale workflows impossible without SSH/node access, and requires a Kubelet restart — defeating the core goal of this KEP.

+* **CRI-Based Hardware Discovery (Alternative Trigger):** Using a Container Runtime Interface (CRI) extension to deliver hardware capacity events to the Kubelet instead of relying on cAdvisor polling.

+  * _Why it was not chosen for Alpha:_ A CRI-based discovery mechanism would require new CRI API additions and runtime support across containerd, CRI-O, and other runtimes — a multi-org coordination effort that is orthogonal to the Kubelet reconciliation logic this KEP introduces.
+The cAdvisor-based polling approach is available today on all supported runtimes and platforms.
+This alternative is tracked as a future evolution path via **KEP-5224** (Node Resource Discovery) and is explicitly called out in the Future Work section.

+* **Physical Hot-Unplug as a Considered-But-Deferred Trigger:** Having the Kubelet proactively orchestrate or initiate physical hardware removal (i.e., calling a hypervisor API to perform hot-unplug) as part of a downscale flow.

+  * _Why it was deferred:_ The Kubelet has no knowledge of the hypervisor or infrastructure layer.
+Introducing such a call would violate the single-responsibility principle and couple the Kubelet to provider-specific infrastructure APIs.
+The correct model is for an external controller (which _does_ understand the infrastructure) to coordinate the physical hot-unplug after observing that the Kubelet has completed its graceful downscale (i.e., `CapacityConfigured` condition reaches `Accepted`).
+The KEP's Path A2 flow explicitly documents this coordination contract.

 ## Infrastructure Needed (Optional)

 For standard Kubernetes CI (e2e_node tests), no special infrastructure is needed because the tests will utilize a mocked cAdvisor client to simulate hardware capacity events.